RDP multiple monitors not working

 There are many reasons why multiple monitors of RDP do not work, mainly including hardware, system version, and software.

-- Hardware causes, including display failures, computer host failures, etc., are generally rare.
+- Hardware causes.
+Hardware causes include display failures, computer host failures, etc., which are generally rare.

-- System version reasons are generally rare but still, need attention.
+- System version.
+This is generally rare but still needs attention.
 Because some Windows systems do not support remote control of multi-screen displays, we need to check whether the local computer and the remote computer comply with the corresponding Windows version.

-Below I provide you with two solutions, you can choose according to your own situation.
+In the following, we provide you with four solutions to solve Remote Desktop monitors not working; you can choose according to your own situation.

 Step 1.
 Search for Remote Desktop Connection in the Search box.
 And then open it.

-Step 2.
-Click Show Options first, then click Display.
-Under Display configuration, tick Use all my monitors for the remote session.
+Step 3.
+Go to the Display tab, then check Use all my monitors for the remote session.

-After this, if you want to check the connection of multiple monitors, you can press Windows key + R to invoke the Run dialog box.
+If you want to check the connection of multiple monitors, you can press Win + R to invoke the Run dialog box.
 Then type in “mstsc /l” and hit OK to see the list of all the monitors on the current computer.